 Walk back down to Bridge Walk and turn right to continue toward the suspension bridge.
 You’ll soon arrive at the impressive cream-colored span.
 Enjoy a bouncy walk across the long bridge.
 Look down on rapids in the river below, and enjoy perspectives up the river toward more of Cataract Gorge and down over First Basin.

-No permit is required to hike in Cataract Gorge Reserve, but there is a fee to leave a vehicle at First Basin Car Park.
+No permit is required to hike in Cataract Gorge Reserve, but a fee is charged to leave a vehicle at First Basin Car Park.
 Use the pay and display kiosk before setting out.
-You can pay $2.50 for 4 hours (or $4 for 8 hours), which should be plenty of time to explore Cataract Gorge Reserve (prices in Australian dollars as of April, 2014).
 Dogs and bikes are not allowed.
 The Cataract Gorge is an impressive area to visit with peaceful spots and dramatic natural features on the doorstep of one of Tasmania’s principle cities.

 Directions: From the Launceston CBD, take Highway One south to Frederick Street and drive west a couple blocks.
 Pass Bourke Street and continue onto Hillside Crescent.
 After 450 meters, turn right onto Brougham Street.
 Drive 3 blocks and turn right onto Basin Road.
 Go 750 meters to the First Basin Car Park at the end of the road.

 Trailhead address: Basin Road, West Launceston, TAS 7250, Australia

 Trailhead coordinates: -41.445923, 147.122482 (41° 26′ 45.32″S 147° 07′ 20.93″E)